 There are a few inconsistent pedals that didn’t fit into these categories, but the compression pedal types that we have listed down below are the most commonly found and best compressors that are available on the market.

-Multiband compression can frequently be found in plug in compression software that is used within a Digital Audio Workstation (DAW), such as Logic or Pro Tools.
-Using multiband compression helps to separate the frequency bands, as well as to compress frequency band to help ensure each band is carefully controlled.
+Multiband compression can frequently be found in plug-in compression software that is used within a Digital Audio Workstation (DAW), such as Logic or Pro Tools.
+Using multiband compression helps to separate the frequency bands, as well as to compress the frequency band to help ensure each band is carefully controlled.
 Multiband compression is best to use for precise compression and in-depth control of your sound

 Voltage Controlled Amplifier (VCA)